Conditional Extremes with Graphical Models: Inference

 The naive approach is to jointly estimate the full parameter vector $\thetai$.
-A \textquotedblleft one-step\textquotedblright\; numerical maximisation procedure for this is given in Algorithm \ref{alg:cmevm}.
+A ``one-step" numerical maximisation procedure for this is given in Algorithm \ref{alg:cmevm}.
 The algorithm iterates between maximising the profile likelihood for $\Thetai[\Gamma]$ and maximising the profile likelihood for $(\Thetai,\Thetai[d])$.
-Numerical optimisation of the profile likelihood for $\Thetai[\Gamma]$ is only required for non-trivial graphical structures; analytical expressions for $\hat{\Gamma}_{\mid i} = (\hat{\Sigma}_{\mid i})^{-1}$ are available if the residuals are either independent or have saturated covariance structure.
-For the general graphical model, we use the graphical lasso \citepmain{Friedman_2007, glasso} to penalise elements where edges do not exist in $\mathcal{G}_{\mid i}$, ensuring that the corresponding entries in $\Gammaihat$ are exactly 0.
-The same approach is taken in step ~\ref{step2.gamma} of Algorithm~\ref{alg:cmevm2} and in step ~\ref{step3.gamma} of Algorithm~\ref{alg:cmevm3}.
+Numerical optimisation of the profile likelihood for $\Thetai[\Gamma]$ is only required for non-trivial graphical structures since a closed-form expression exists for $\hat{\Sigma}_{\mid i}$, and hence also for $\hat{\Gamma}_{\mid i}$, for both the independent and saturated models (see Algorithm~\ref{alg:cmevm_Gamma} for details).
+For the graphical model, the graph $\mathcal{G}_{\mid i}$ is chosen \emph{a priori}; see Section \ref{sec:Graph_Selection} for details.
+As discussed, if $\{j, k\} \notin E_{\mid i}$ then $(\hat{\Gamma}_{\mid i})_{j,k}$ must be 0, a condition which can be enforced by using the graphical lasso \citep[Remark 2.1]{Friedman_2007} to estimate $\Gamma_{\mid i}$.